 QR codes aren’t new.
 In fact, they were first introduced in 1994 – and smartphones started having built-in QR code readers back in 2010.
-While these “quick response” codes were quite popular back in the day, you may wonder whether QR codes are still relevant in 2022.
+While these “quick response” codes were quite popular back in the day, you may wonder whether QR codes are still relevant.

 The answer is yes!
 In fact, the desire to limit contact during the pandemic has brought QR code use back with a vengeance.
 With a quick scan of a QR code, your customers can learn everything about your products, leave you a Google review, make a payment, follow you on social media, or engage in a huge array of other tasks.